-We have outlined the Quantian scientific computing environment, a live system on a cdrom which can turn virtually any recent cdrom-bootable PC into a fully-configured scientific workstation in a matter of seconds.
+We have outlined the Quantian scientific workplace, a live system on a cdrom which can turn virtually any recent cdrom-bootable PC into a fully-configured scientific workstation in a matter of seconds.
 Quantian should prove useful for normal workstations, harddisk-less machines, teaching labs, demos, add-ons cdroms for books as well as for genuine experimentation, research and development.
-Quantian is available at http://dirk.eddelbuettel.com/quantian.html.